Bashby/mazeclient/README.md

 Navigate to `http://localhost:8080` in your browser.

-We use [parcel](https://parceljs.org/) during development for hot-reloading.
+I use [parcel](https://parceljs.org/) during development for hot-reloading.

 # Building

 You can build the client for production.
+The output is in the `dist` folder.

 `npm run build`